Team26SWP/InnoAlias/docs/API.md

 Retrieves a paginated list of public decks from the gallery.

 **Query Parameters**
-- `number`: integer - The page number to retrieve (50 decks per page).
+- `page`: integer - The page number to retrieve (50 decks per page).
 - `search`: string *(optional)* - A search term to filter decks by name or tags.

 **Response**